How to configure the JavaScript Tag

 fragment | Matches the fragment identifier of a URL as defined here, including the leading # character | String | N/A |

-strict | If set to true , the parameter will match strictly with the combination of all its properties | Boolean | false |
+strict | If set to true, the parameter will match strictly with the combination of all its properties | Boolean | false |

 About the

-modeBy default, a
+strictmodeBy default, a

-parameter will match a URL if at least one of its properties matched.If all the properties of a
+URLPartsparameter will match a URL if at least one of its properties matched.If all the properties of a

-parameter must match, you must addstrict: true
+URLPartsparameter must match, you must addstrict: trueto the parameter.

 window.ddoptions = {